luphysics/PyMODA/docs/developer-guide.md

 pre-commit install              # Adds the Git hooks to the repository.
 ```

 On Windows, also run `git config core.safecrlf false` in the `PyMODA` folder.
-This prevents a circular problem where Git cannot commit because it converts line endings to CRLF but doctoc converts line endings back to LF.
+This prevents a circular problem where Git cannot commit because it converts line endings to CRLF but `doctoc` converts line endings back to LF.

 Now that the Git hooks are installed, they will automatically run every time a commit changes relevant files.

 > :warning: When a hook changes a file, you'll need to add the files and commit again.

 Here is an example of committing with the hooks installed.
 Black formats a Python file, so the commit must be run again.
+(Note that the `-am` flag stages currently tracked, modified, files before committing.)

 ![Screenshot demonstrating Git hooks.](/docs/images/git_hooks.png)

-> Tip: If you can't get hooks working due to Windows problems, run `pre-commit uninstall` to remove them.
+> Note: If absolutely necessary, hooks can be skipped by adding `--no-verify` to the `git commit` command.

+> Tip: If `pre-commit` is not a valid command after installing, try `python -m pre-commit` instead.

 ## Command-line arguments